 - Don't be discouraged even if you are not offered a job after an interview.
 Each interview is a valuable experience and a chance to learn.
 We should conduct a self-evaluation after each interview.
-By doing this, we can improve and prepare ourselves better for the coming interviews. - After the interview, we should conduct an evaluation on the following aspects: - Are you well prepared for the interview? - Did you behave politely and use appropriate verbal and body language? - Did you show confidence?
-If no, how to improve? - Have you fully presented your strengths, expertise and work experience? - Which kind of questions is the most difficult to handle during the interview? - If you think you did not handle the questions well, how to answer them in a better way? - Which part of the interview you were doing fine? - What are the areas for improvement?
+By doing this, we can improve and prepare ourselves better for the coming interviews. - ◆ After the interview, we should conduct an evaluation on the following aspects: - Were you well prepared for the interview? - Did you behave politely and use appropriate verbal and body language? - Did you show confidence?
+If no, how to improve? - Have you fully presented your strengths, expertise and work experience? - Which kind of guestion was the most difficult to handle during the interview? - If you think you did not handle the questions well, how to answer them in a better way? - Which part of the interview did you do well in? - What are the areas for improvement?